A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 \subsection{The construction of the kinetic system}

-In order to specialize the non-conservative kinetic framework \eqref{eqkin} for the current economic system, the parameters have to be properly outlined.
+In order to specialize the nonconservative kinetic framework \eqref{eqkin} for the current economic system, the parameters {must be properly specified.}

-First, the conservative parameters of system \eqref{eqkin}, i.e. interaction rate $\eta_{hk}$ and transition probability $B^i_{hk}$, model the economic binary stochastic interactions between pairs of individuals.
-Specifically, these conservative terms represent money exchange in society.
-These coefficients are definitively chosen, since our main aim is the analysis of the dynamics of the system concerning the non-conservative, time-dependent, terms, i.e. proliferative/destructive rates $\mu_{hk}(t)$, and the external force $\mathbf{F}[\mathbf{f}](t)$, with the analytical shape of type \eqref{forcshape}.
+{We start by {setting} the upper bound of the lower class income as $\xi_1=3.779$ and we take the parameter for the growing length of each income interval {as} $\beta=1.35$.} {Next, we specify} the conservative parameters of the system \eqref{eqkin}, i.e. interaction rate $\eta_{hk}$ and transition probability $B^i_{hk}$, {which describe} the economic binary stochastic interactions between pairs of individuals.
+Specifically, these conservative terms represent {monetary exchanges} in society.

+These coefficients are definitively {fixed}, since our main aim is the analysis of the dynamics of the system concerning the nonconservative, time-dependent, terms, i.e. proliferative/destructive rates $\mu_{hk}(t)$, and the external force $\mathbf{F}[\mathbf{f}](t)$ with the analytical shape of type \eqref{forcshape}.
 Taking into account all the aforementioned considerations, the conservative parameters are chosen as follows.
 The interaction rates are assumed constant, namely

-Therefore, we are considering a society in which economic interactions among individuals belonging to different functional subsystems, i.e. with different wealth-state, are uniform.
-This might appear rather restrictive.
-Nevertheless, in a first approximation, it is useful, since it allows the removal of some parameters from kinetic system \eqref{eqkin2}.
-In such a way, the complexity (both analytical and numerical) is slightly reduced.
-Moreover, we point out that the assumption is in accordance with the closed-market structure of the society here considered, \cite{chakraborti2000statistical,bertotti2010modelling}, as well as the transition probability $B^i_{hk}$, that is assigned in line with what recently developed in \cite{bertotti2023modelling}.
-Beyond technical details, the analytical expression of this probability reflects the fact that the economic interactions among individuals determine the transfer of people from one functional subsystem to another.
+Therefore, we are considering a society in which economic interactions among individuals belonging to different functional subsystems, i.e. with different wealth-state, are uniform. {This assumption might appear rather restrictive.
+However, it aligns with the closed-market structure of the society considered here (see for details \cite{chakraborti2000statistical,bertotti2010modelling}).
+Moreover, it is useful as it allows the removal of certain parameters from the kinetic system \eqref{eqkin2}, thereby slightly reducing the complexity, both analytical and numerical.
+In the framework of the application of the model to a real scenario, we will consider a different choice for the rates.}